SystemsApproach/private5g/arch.rst

 .. sidebar:: Uniqueness of Wireless Links

+   While it is common in networking to abstract the link layer by treating the link as something that just delivers packets at some rate from point A to point B, there are important differences between wireless links and fixed links that cannot be entirely abstracted away at higher layers.
+This is especially true when mobile devices are involved, as the quality of a link will vary depending on the distance between transmitter and receiver, the relative velocity of the endpoints, reflections of radio waves from other objects, and interference from other transmitters.
+All of these factors come into play in determining the Channel Quality Indicator (CQI).

+   Further complicating the picture in a mobile network is that a given UE is often within reach of more than one base station, presenting the option to handoff the UE from one base station to another.
+The decision to do so is not just a matter of picking the base station with the best channel quality, but rather a matter of trying to optimize the whole system, in which the goal is to support as many UEs as possible at the desired quality level given the available spectrum and coverage.

-   Talk about quality of the "link" being continuous in a wireless network, versus discrete in a wireline network (the link is up or it is down).
+..
+Talk about quality of the "link" being continuous in a wireless
+..   network, versus discrete in a wireline network (the link is up or
+     it is down).
 Quality plays a role in handover, but it's more complicated than "picking the best."
 You have to play the value delivered to a given UE against the aggregate goodness of the shared spectrum.

 Finally, like the rest of the mobile cellular network, the radio comes with a set of acronyms, with *LTE (Long-Term Evolution)* and *NR